Barracudach/CallStack-Spoofer/README.md

 # CallStack-Spoofer

-A simple tool that will make it harder to find your code in the call stack.
+A simple tool that will make it harder to find your code by stackwalker or other stack analyze.
 This works both in the kernel-mode and in the user-mode.
 Safe with runtime exceptions.